baaaad/ECE/README.md

 ## Dataset Construction

-The processed datasets can be directly download from [here](https://drive.google.com/drive/folders/1nzIsGT4SC81aMcC48tCMWcqL77sgYrvT?usp=sharing), including the COCO-EE and Flickr30K-EE in `train`, `dev` and `test` splits.
+The processed datasets have been placed in the [dataset](https://github.com/baaaad/ECE-dataset/tree/main/dataset) folder, they can also be directly download from [here](https://drive.google.com/drive/folders/1nzIsGT4SC81aMcC48tCMWcqL77sgYrvT?usp=sharing), including the COCO-EE and Flickr30K-EE in `train`, `dev` and `test` splits.

 Or, you can follow the instructions below to set up the environment and construct them: